ima-69/Stayfinder/README.md

 Getting Started
 Prerequisites
 A local server setup like XAMPP, WAMP, or MAMP.
-A browser for testing the application.
+A web browser to test the application.
-Installation
+Installation Steps
-Clone or Download the Repository git@github.com:SachiniUresha/StayFinder.git
+Clone or Download the Repository

+bash
+Copy code
+git clone git@github.com:SachiniUresha/StayFinder.git
 Set Up the Database

 Open phpMyAdmin (or any MySQL management tool).
 Create a new database (e.g., hostel_renting).
 Import the provided database.sql file into the database.
 Configure Database Connection

 Open the dbconnect.php file in the project folder.
 Update the database credentials (host, username, password, database name).
 Run the Application

-Move the project folder to your web server’s root directory (htdocs for XAMPP).
+Move the project folder to your web server’s root directory (e.g., htdocs for XAMPP).
 Start the server and access the application in your browser.
 Usage

-Students
+For Students
 Register and log in to your account.
 Search for hostels and apply filters.
 View contact details for listings after registration.

-Property Owners
+For Property Owners
 Register as a property owner.
 Subscribe to list your hostels on the platform.
 Add, edit, or remove your property listings.

-Admins
+For Admins
 Log in using admin credentials.
-Approve or reject hostel listings and monitor user activity.
+Approve or reject hostel listings.
+Monitor user activity and manage the platform.
 Acknowledgments

-This project was developed with the collaborative efforts of:
+This project was developed through the collaborative efforts of:

+Mihiran Weerasekara
+Imansha Dilshan
+Nadun Dananjaya
-Mihiran Weerasekara Imansha Dilshan Nadun Dananjaya M. R. Zaiena
+M. R. Zaiena
 Special thanks to everyone who contributed to the success of this project!

+This structure organizes the information in a logical and reader-friendly way, ensuring clarity and ease of navigation.
+Let me know if you'd like further refinements!